โ€‹ โ€‹

 3. With control, pull the right leg back to the starting position and alternate by extending the left leg straight out, then slowly lowering the left leg towards the ground.

-4. Return to starting position and repeat, keeping your low back pressed into the mat throughout.
-Remember that this movement is slow and controlled.
+4. Return to the starting position and repeat, keeping your low back pressed into the mat throughout.
+This movement is slow and controlled.

 Targets: Transverse abdomen, upper abs, lower abs and hips.